 What is the kindest thing you can do for someone who has wronged you?
 Pray for their salvation, right?
 Pray for them to experience God’s amazing grace, right?
 Not look to “karma” to make things right.

-When someone you know is caught up in the belief in karma, you need to have a graceful response ready to point her to the truth.
 Recognize that a belief in karma can certainly cause fear in someone’s life or lead to a hard heart towards others.
-So, how can you respond?
-Simply say, “I am so glad that God doesn’t give me what I deserve.
+So, when you know someone is caught up in the belief in karma, you need to have a graceful response ready to point her to the truth.
+You can simply say, “I am so glad that God doesn’t give me what I deserve.
 I deserve severe judgment for my sin and nothing good at all in light of His goodness.
 I am so grateful for His grace to me that expresses His kindness to me because of His love for me.
 It’s a much better way to live than to live in fear that I am not good enough or to live in bitterness against those who have mistreated me.”
 That is recognizing Jesus Christ as Lord.

 Does karma have anything to do with a Christian’s life?
 Absolutely not!
 Grace and karma are like oil and water.
 They don’t mix.
 By spreading the karma infection, you actually draw people away from Jesus and His amazing grace and toward something that poorly substitutes for Him.
 Remember, grace Yes!
 Karma No!
 Delete the karma infection from your words and thinking.